Yisroel Hopstein: Scholarly depth

 The Kozhnitzer Maggid was considered a gaon (genius) in both the revealed (Talmudic) and hidden (Kabbalistic) parts of the Torah.
-He was a great Talmudic scholar who wrote novellae and responsa.
+He was a Talmudic scholar who wrote novellae and responsa.
 Even before he met the Maggid of Mezritch, he had studied over 800 works of Kabbalah.
 His knowledge of the revealed Torah, including the entire Talmud Yerushalmi, was attested to by Rabbi Hayyim of Volozhin, a foremost disciple of the Vilna Gaon and opponent of Hasidism.

 Core Hasidic concepts

 His foundational work, Avodat Yisrael, is considered one of the most complex and penetrating Hasidic classics, drawing heavily on his Kabbalistic knowledge.
 He provided profound, creative exegetical insights characterized by stylistic elegance and clarity.